 Usually, it’s a good thing to put all of the files in a single .ZIP archive (you can use .RAR or .7z, but that’s adding more friction).
 If you really want to be a good giver (and you know you do), separate the assets you provide.
 For instance, in the Divi Design Initiative downloads, we include full-size, high-resolution photos embedded in the JSON files as well as a folder of just the images themselves.
 Doing so will make your users feel as though what you’ve given them is really theirs.

 Also, make sure that the files are accessible to your patrons.
 If you are sending the files by email, it’s probably a good idea to give your users a link to Google Drive or to Dropbox instead of attaching the file directly to the mail.
-And if you’re hosting the file yourself, make sure that you won’t go over your allotted bandwidth or make your service provider pull the plug on your usage.
+And if you’re hosting the file yourself, make sure that you choose a good web hosting provider so you won’t go over your allowed bandwidth.
+Otherwise, your host may pull the plug on your usage.
 These kinds of throttles can really hurt if you have a successful giveaway going on, but your people can’t pull their prizes.

 Additionally, WordPress has a hard limit in most installations for uploads (this can be adjusted via PHP).
 If you want the download file to be in your WordPress media library, you should probably FTP the final archive into your wp-content folder, and then use the Add From Server plugin to import it.
 Just because the file is in the directory doesn’t mean it’s in the database.
 The plugin puts it there.